Pauline Kael: A Life in the Dark

 What’s most striking, as Kellow walks us from Kael’s career-making rave for Bonnie and Clyde (1967) through the dawn of blockbusters like Jaws (1975) and Star Wars (1977), is what she saw in movies.
 For that brief period, to her, they became our national literature, as expressive and experimental as printed novels.
 They deserved real conversation, not just lecture-hall analysis or two-thumbs-ups.
 I felt almost touched reading how movies started to pass Kael by—she really believed she could better them.
 She never considered herself an artist, but then, much of what she praised was “trash.”
 Pauline Kael reads like a love story: one titan meeting another, falling head over heels, and finally surrendering.

 Josh Garstka is not slaving away at his first manuscript, but has nonetheless published a few poems, recently in Cream City Review and Stirring.
 He received an M.A. in writing and publishing from Emerson College, and currently works in textbook publishing.
-His past with Ploughshares stretches back to the early days of this blog.subscribe to Ploughshares?
+His past with Ploughshares stretches back to the early days of this blog.Might we be so bold as to suggest that you subscribe to Ploughshares?